 • Shake the box gently – if you can feel or hear any movement, add more cushioning.

 • Seal the box with heavy duty packing tape.

 • Bring the box to your local FedEx Office location and ship using FedEx Ground or FedEx Express delivery service this holiday season

 • Don’t forget to include a note card with the shipper and recipient’s contact information inside the package in case the shipping document gets separated from the package

 • Ship before Friday, December 17 with FedEx Ground for the most cost-effective delivery guaranteed to arrive in time for Christmas

 • When choosing FedEx Ground, be sure to send your cookies right after baking so that they are still fresh when they arrive, as shipping typically takes 3-5 business days

 • For a last-minute gift idea, you can send your homemade treats via FedEx Express as late as Thursday, December 23 for overnight delivery in time for Christmas

-• For more tips and affordable shipping ideas, visit your local FedEx Office and speak with a trained Pack & Ship expert or visit http://fedex.com/us/holiday/
+• Visit your local FedEx Office and speak with a trained Pack & Ship expert for more ideas on shipping cookies or visit http://fedex.com/us/holiday/